grimandgreedy/aria2tui/README.md

  - `nvim` for viewing/editing download options as well as adding URIs, magnet links and torrent files
  - `xdg-open` and `gio` for opening files.

+## Tips

+ - Press '?' to see the help page which will list the available keys.

 ## Features

  - Dynamic display of downloads
      - View active, queue, errored, stopped
  - Sort/filter/search using regular expressions
- - Add downloads
+ - Add downloads with options
  - Add magnet links and torrent files
  - Operations on downloads:
    - Pause/unpause
    - Remove
    - Change position in queue
    - View current options of download
-   - Change download options
+   - Change download options by value of keys in nvim
      - Change save directory
      - Specify proxy, proxy user, and proxy password
      - Specify user-agent